RossM/XCOM2ShadowOps/BlackOps/ReadMe.txt

   * Infantry
     * Full Auto now costs 2 actions to use.
 Bugfixes
+  * Flush works more reliably
+  * GREMLINs enter stealth when their owner does
-  * Too many to list
+  * Too many others to list

 Beta version v0.1
 * Four new classes with eight distinctive subclasses and 48 new abilities.